tartam1/Hackathon/README.md

 As a general statement, we are creatures of habit; we don't like change.
 Change, be it an application or business process, introduces learning curves, and impacts productivity during the transition period.
 Change is best adopted when it provides the path of least resistance.
 The new way should be more comfortable, more efficient, and intuitive.
 Users will naturally embrace the change with less resistance if they can see the value in it.

-Going back to the microservices, once all applicable services are published to the enterprise service bus, it's time to build a slimmed-down intuitive interface made to fit the user.
+Going back to the microservices, after publishing all applicable services to the enterprise service bus, it's time to build a slimmed-down intuitive interface made to fit the user.
 The interface is kept simple and only contains the components necessary for the user to perform their duties.
 It should be designed with the user experience in mind, adhering to the principle of least astonishment (POLA).
 POLA proposes that "the design should match the user's experience, expectations, and mental models."
 Users should not struggle to understand and interact with an application; it should just make sense.

 We built a prototype environment to show you this concept in a real-world scenario.
 We have the legacy application in the background, the application selected to replace the legacy application, a service bus, and the interface that communicates with the service bus.